 Males average less than 60% of the size (by weight) of females, making it the most extremely size dimorphic of the raptors.
 Immature birds are a dark grey-brown on the back, with brown vertical streaking on a cream colored breast; the eyes are yellow and large for its relatively small head.
 The adult becomes more grey on its back, and the front turns to horizontal rufous barring on a creamy breast; and the eyes turn red/orange.
 The beak seems small for a raptor, but the long legs and long skinny toes with relatively short talons are the quintessential bird-catcher's feet; the tail has wide light bars alternating with narrow dark ones, and a squared off tip.

-We currently do not have any resident Sharp-shinned Hawks.
+Currently, we do not have any resident Sharp-shinned Hawks.